 - Covenants in loan agreements may provide lenders with an opportunity to withdraw financing.

 It is important for companies to consider not only traditional sources of financing but also other sources – e.g. supply chain financing and/or reverse factoring.

-If, after the reporting date, management concludes that the consequences of the pandemic result in a further deterioration in operating results and financial position that is so severe that the going concern assumption is no longer appropriate, then the financial statements would need to be adjusted – i.e. a change in the going concern assumption is considered an adjusting event.
+If, after the reporting date, management concludes that the consequences of an external event have led to a further deterioration in operating results and financial position that is so severe that the going concern assumption is no longer appropriate, then the financial statements would need to be adjusted – i.e. a change in the going concern assumption is considered an adjusting event.
 [IAS 10.14–16]

-Given current market conditions and considering users’ and regulators’ expectations, it is critical that disclosures on going concern are clear and robust.
+It is important that disclosures on going concern are clear and robust to meet users’ and regulators’ expectations.
 The level of detail of disclosures will depend on the company’s specific facts and circumstances, including the nature and extent of impacts on the company.